Barcelona Pavilion Analysis

 “Here you see the spirit of the new Germany; simplicity and clarity of means and intentions all open to the wind, as well as to freedom – it goes straight to our hearts.
 A work made honestly, without pride.
 Here is the peaceful house of an appeased Germany!” – Georg von Schnitzler, German Kommissar, 1929

 In 1928, Mies van der Rohe, nominated by German High Commissioner George von Schnitzler as the artistic director of the German portion of the International Exposition, was tasked with designing what was then called the “German representation room2”, later to be named German Pavilion and colloquially known as the Barcelona Pavilion.
-With only six months to design and build the structure, Mies, along with lesser known assistant Lilly Reich, were given free rein in the conception of the space, including selecting the site.
+With only six months to design and build the structure, Mies, along with lesser-known assistant Lilly Reich, were given free rein in the conception of the space, including selecting the site.
 Though few people recognized it at the time, Peter Behrens saw the importance of the Barcelona Pavilion, stating that it “will someday be hailed as the most beautiful building of the twentieth century3.”

 The asymmetrical qualities of the Barcelona Pavilion stand out in stark contrast to its surroundings.
-After rejecting several sites, the final selection by Mies van der Rohe was located at the termination of the plaza, directly opposite of Spain’s own National Pavilion.
+After rejecting several sites, the final selection by Mies van der Rohe was located at the termination of the plaza, directly opposite Spain’s own National Pavilion.
 Rather than being a destination, Mies’s choice of site allowed the Pavilion to be integrated into the path of travel; visitors would meander through his project on their way to the next exhibit in the Spanish Village.
-When approaching the Pavilion the visitor would be forced to veer off from the linear path they had likely followed through the entire exposition, entering instead to the right of the main axis.
-By placing the Pavilion on a podium Mies has created a sense of arrival and grandeur, as well as a transition of spatial qualities, making the visitor aware that they are entering a drastically different environment from whence they came.
-Upon leaving the building, however, the ground has been raised to become flush with the Pavilion’s floor plane and the path of travel is once again axially aligned with the expo’s promenade, returning the traveller to a sense of regularity and symmetry and allowing them to compose themselves and reflect on their journey through the building4.
+When approaching the Pavilion, the visitor would be forced to veer off from the linear path they had likely followed through the entire exposition, entering instead to the right of the main axis.
+By placing the Pavilion on a podium, Mies has created a sense of arrival and grandeur, as well as a transition of spatial qualities, making the visitor aware that they are entering a drastically different environment from whence they came.
+Upon leaving the building, however, the ground has been raised to become flush with the Pavilion’s floor plane, and the path of travel is once again axially aligned with the expo’s promenade, returning the traveller to a sense of regularity and symmetry and allowing them to compose themselves and reflect on their journey through the building4.

-Flanked on either side by monumental classical revival facades, and situated axially between a row of Ionic columns and a grand set of stairs, the placement of the Pavilion created a datum by which Mies could measure his asymmetry against.
+Flanked on either side by monumental classical revival facades and situated axially between a row of Ionic columns and a grand set of stairs, the placement of the Pavilion created a datum by which Mies could measure his asymmetry against.
 Although the Barcelona Pavilion is very asymmetrical in its structural plan, the regularity that it produces creates a sense of order.
-The walls, when viewed in plan, appear to be placed at random and are not symmetrical in the least, however when viewed in elevation it can be seen that the materials themselves display many planes of mirrored symmetry (Figure 1).
+The walls, when viewed in plan, appear to be placed at random and are not symmetrical in the least, however when viewed in elevation, it can be seen that the materials themselves display many planes of mirrored symmetry (Figure 1).
 The same is true for the pools, roof plates, windows, and pavers, each having at least three axes of reflective symmetry.
 The result is a distinct juxtaposition between the asymmetrical structural composition and highly symmetrical building materials.
-These concepts work together by substituting the regularity of the materials for the symmetry of the plan, in the words of H.R.
+These concepts work together by substituting the regularity of the materials for the symmetry of the plan; in the words of H.R.
 Hitchcock and Philip Johnson:

 Standardization gives automatically a high degree of consistency in the parts.
 Hence modern architects have no need of the discipline of bilateral or axial symmetry to achieve aesthetic order.
 Asymmetrical schemes of design are actually preferable aesthetically as well as technically.
 For asymmetry certainly heightens the general interest of the composition5.

-By accentuating the asymmetrical structural with reflectively symmetric materials and components, Mies has created a visually unique building that, while being at odds both with itself and its surroundings, is a harmonious and aesthetically pleasing composition, where the space is “contained by geometry6”.
+By accentuating the asymmetrical structure with reflectively symmetric materials and components, Mies has created a visually unique building that, while being at odds both with itself and its surroundings, is a harmonious and aesthetically pleasing composition, where the space is “contained by geometry6”.

 In addition to his careful site selection and overarching composition of the Pavilion, Mies van der Rohe was very particular about the usage and placement of different materials.
-A substantial amount of the design process was devoted to the exploration of cladding options for the only interior partition, known as floating wall, a piece which captivated much of Mies’s attention: “One evening as I was working late on the building I made a sketch of a free-standing wall, and I got a shock.
+A substantial amount of the design process was devoted to the exploration of cladding options for the only interior partition, known as the floating wall, a piece which captivated much of Mies’s attention: “One evening as I was working late on the building I made a sketch of a free-standing wall, and I got a shock.
 I knew it was a new principle4.”
 Refusing to settle upon a material for this crucial element, Mies finally decided upon a slab of golden onyx, and it was around this piece that the rest of the Pavilion emerged, as its size dictated the height of the space (3.10 meters).
 As the height of the building was realized, Mies began to design furniture and select the Morgen sculpture based on this dimension.

 Following the selection of the onyx wall, material colors and structure began to coordinate with each other.
 Juxtaposing glossy, veined marble with translucent glass and reflective chrome enhanced the spatial experience, evoking what Justus Bier described as an “extraordinary moving change of feelings whilst strolling through the rooms”2.
 The use of travertine walls echoes the materials of the surrounding palace, while the green marble placed around the pools seems to be a continuation of the tree canopy above, firmly rooting an otherwise autonomous structure to this specific site4.